If you're preparing for a stem cell transplant, you may find it useful to know some of the following terms:

 Peripheral blood stem cell(s): Stem cell(s) that circulate in the blood.

-Peripheral-Blood Stem Cell Transplant (PBSCT): This is a type of transplant in which circulating stem cells are collected and later infused back into a given patient after very high doses of chemotherapy or radiation therapy have been
+Peripheral-Blood Stem Cell Transplant (PBSCT): This is a type of transplant in which circulating stem cells are collected and later infused back into a given patient after very high doses of chemotherapy or radiation therapy have been given.

 Phagocytosis: The process by which certain cells surround and destroy organisms and break down products of other cells.